Things to Know about Greek Island Hopping: Ferry from Athens to Santorini

 Firstly, it’s a huge ferry boat with lots of open seating.
 If you have a tight schedule and you’re going peak season, you could consider it, as it carries passengers that are getting off at three other islands, along with Santorini.
 I think even if it were crowded, you’d find or “make” a spot somewhere.

-Information on Getting to Santorini
+Information on the ferry to Santorini

 It’s said that the boat schedule to Santorini changes by season and is dependent upon weather.
 During peak season, it offers more possibilities.